Media Browser / Video Browser has always been free as-in-beer and free as-in-speech.

 I dont think customization fees will go over well as this would only apply to corporate users and I dont think mediabrowser plays well to that market and individual users cant afford development costs for each feature.

-Goolong almost 15 years ago
+Goolong over 15 years ago

 Goolong